Seekonk Public Library

 Greg starts with a brief description of his latest children’s book and song, EVERYBODY NEEDS SOMEONE, then turns the pages of the book while he sings the song!
 The show continues with children’s themed songs, funny skits, spoken word segments, and other interactive fun.
 Dancing and singing are strongly encouraged!
 All ages.Please register all attendees.

 Do you want to get more out of your smartphone or tablet?
 Bring them to our monthly Library Tech Class.
 In each session we will provide an introduction to the most useful tools and tips for your mobile device to help getting started.
-Did you know you can use your library card to get thousands of FREE ebooks, audiobooks, magazines and movies?
-Join Librarian Michelle Gario in this 90 minute session for an introduction on getting started with apps Libby, Hoopla and Kanopy.
+Use your library card to save money on subsricption fees by streaming FREE movies, tv shows, and more!
+Join Librarian Michelle Gario in this 90 minute session for an introduction on getting started with websites and apps for Libby, Hoopla and Kanopy.
 You must bring your Seekonk library card and password (pin) for this program.
 You must bring your own device; make sure the device is fully charged.
 Space is limited; registration is required.
+Register in the Events Calendar at www.seekonkpl.org/events.For more information or for help with registration, call Adult Services at 508-336-8230 x56130 or email library@seekonkpl.org.

 Creepy Crawly Creatures with Hands on Nature